Toto Ltd.

 Toto acquired the German toilet manufacturer Pagette in 2009 and has been supplying the European market through this company since it first appeared at the 2009 International Sanitary and Heating Fair.
 The company has had its European headquarters in Düsseldorf since 2012.
 The pre-wall specialist Tece from Emsdetten manufactures the modules for the toilets.

 Washlet

 The Washlet (ウォシュレット, Woshuretto) is a toilet seat that features an integrated bidet.
-The bidet feature activates at the push of a button on the seat or a remote control; a small wand extends from the back of the rim and begins to jet water towards the backside of the user.
+The bidet feature activates at the push of a button on the seat or by remote control; a small wand extends from the back of the rim and begins to jet water towards the backside of the user.
 Different Washlet models have features such as air fresheners, seat heaters, and dryers.

 Expansion

+In 2017 their factory in Thailand reported plans to double production output to nearly double annual production to 870,000 units.

-They expanded their business globally.
-In 2019, they opened a new branch Tilottoma Bangla Group in Dhaka, Bangladesh, Asia.
+In 2019, Toto opened a new branch of Tilottoma Bangla Group in Dhaka, Bangladesh.

+In 2025 their factory in Morrow, Georgia opened.